 Caribbean Plate - 3,300,000 sq km

 The Caribbean Plate is found in the Caribbean Sea, as well as the island of Hispaniola, and Central America.
-It lies to the north of South America and to the south of the islands of Cuba and Jamaica.
+It lies to the north of South America and south of the islands of Cuba and Jamaica.

 Cocos Plate - 2,900,000 sq km